ajbrackman/RockLabTutorials/docs/discMill.rst

 ..
 Note::
   *It is recommended to complete preliminary cleaning and set up for both the jaw crusher and the disc mill, then run your sample through both, in that order.*

-.. content:: Table of contents
+.. contents:: Table of contents

 Video Tutorial
 =====